darkheaven1983/CharacterLevel-CNN-TFLearn/README.md

 ### Testing
-Use the bestcheckpoint file to test the model with this command before runing it, select the checkpoint you want to use and write it down in train.py
+select the best checkpoint you want to use and write it down in train.py

+and test the model running:
 ```sh
 $ cd $DBPedia
 $ python train.py